 17. Bombe, Stokehouse – Sit by the river and tuck into this classic.
-Right now it’s frozen white chocolate parfait, strawberries and toasted meringue, but it changes.
+Frozen white chocolate parfait, strawberries and toasted meringue is the dessert of dreams.

 18. Cheese toastie, The Cheese Pleaser – We couldn't pick a favourite, so instead try them all – wild mushroom and taleggio cheese, three cheese mix with jamon and oinion jam or blue cheese, smoky bacon and fresh pear.